General

 |

 The Research Council (RC) does not tolerate scientific misconduct, which will lead to disqualification of the application.
 In the event of research misconduct found during the course of ongoing projects, the RC will withdraw funding support immediately and the administering institution/principal applicant must refund the grant to the Government.
 In particular, plagiarism, including self-plagiarism, is not tolerated during the preparation of the grant application.
+The administering institution shall ensure the related measures in place to uphold scientific conduct of fellow colleagues and remind the principal applicants about these measures.
 All project team members should be well aware of their participation in the project.
 The Management of Track Records of Applicants can be downloaded from our website. |

 12. |